MicrosoftDocs/Viva/WorkplaceAnalytics/Use/Explore-Metrics-external-collaboration.md

 ### External network breadth

 External network breadth refers to the number of distinct external domains with whom a person had at least two meaningful interactions within the last 28 days (or if reported by month, within the last month).
+(A meaningful interaction consists of an email, meeting, call, or three instant messages involving from two to eight people.)

 ![External network breadth](../images/wpa/use/35-ext-collab-network-breadth.png)